yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

 tags: [engineering]
 ---

->This is still a draft, which means the content can get changes frequently until it gets done.
 >This article was firstly published from <http://oliveryang.net>.
 The content reuse need include the original link.

 * content